 One of the mysteries of the English language finally explained.

-Reprimand people severely, especially in an attempt to stop them arguing.
+Reprimand people severely, especially in an attempt to stop their arguing.

 - ‘This lying, prevarication and knocking people's heads together is standard practice.’

 - ‘I just think it's fun to knock people's heads together and call attention to how silly arguing over NOTHING can be.’

 In this article we explore how to impress employers with a spot-on CV.